Lynch4360/Valhalla-Ink-MS1/README.md

 ## 5. The 5 Planes of User Experience Development.

 ### Scope
 For this project I have decided that it is best to keep it simple.
-A tattoo parlour does not need a fancy website.
+A tattoo parlour does not need an overly fancy website.

 I feel that the website needs:

 - A header that can navigate between the differant pages and would be responsive on all devices.

-- A home page that talks a little bit about the Shop and gives the user some history.
+- A home page that talks a little bit about the shop and gives the user some history.

 - An about the authors section where future customers can build up a familiarity with the clientele.